frisnit/delayplayer/README.md

 Front end
 ---------
 The front end HTML and Flash player files are contained in the /html directory.
 Make this your server root.
+The .htaccess file performs a basic redirect to the mobile view.

 Dependencies
 ------------